 Now that the time has changed and the weather is warmer, many of us amateurs will be heading to the links hoping to play our best as well.
-The problem is, most amateur golfers have been sitting around all winter waiting for the spring season, only to realize that their bodies are not in the same shape they were last fall when we put our clubs away.
+The problem is, most amateur golfers have been sitting around all winter waiting for the spring season.

 - Stretch it out: Begin now doing a nightly stretching routine that includes your hips, back, chest and shoulders.
 Hold each stretch for 20 seconds and do 2-3 repetitions of each.